alvics/mysql_backend/README.md

 ### Features
-- Create
+- Create a property
-- Read
+- Read a property
-- Update
+- Update a property
-- Delate
+- Delate a property